-Processing a JWS inevitably requires comparing known strings to values in JSON objects.
-For example, in checking what the algorithm is, the Unicode string encoding alg will be checked against the member names in the JWS Header to see if there is a matching Header Parameter Name.
-A similar process occurs when determining if the value of the alg header parameter represents a supported algorithm.
+Processing a JWS inevitably requires comparing known strings to members and values in a JSON object.
+For example, in checking what the algorithm is, the Unicode string alg will be checked against the member names in the JWS Header to see if there is a matching Header Parameter name.
+The same process is then used to determine if the value of the alg Header Parameter represents a supported algorithm.